wundergraph/wundergraph/docs-website/src/pages/docs/features/openid-connect-based-authentication.md

 };
 ```

-As you can see, the auth provider id (github), we've specified above trangrays into a login function with the same name.
+As you can see, the auth provider id (github), we've specified above translates into a login function with the same name.

 If you though this is amazing, head over to the next section and read about authentication aware data fetching, that's a real beauty!